Atia-Farha/Counter-Web-App/README.md

 A simple and minimalistic counter web app with keyboard shortcuts and local storage support.
 Perfect for counting events, tracking activities and more.

-There is also Vue version in <a href="https://github.com/Atia-Farha/vue-counter-app" target="_blank">vue-counter-app</a> repository.

 ## Table of Contents

 - [Project Structure](#project-structure)